leoncross/CV/README.md

 ## Leon Cross

-An accomplished Project Manager with seven years of experience spanning projects involving grass-roots organisations to multi-million pound programmes.
-An ambitious and versatile individual with established credentials in complex stakeholder management, project delivery and evaluation.
-Delivers flexible and efficient solutions, and lean processes.
+Recent graduate of Makers (add more here) - backed by seven years of Project MAnagement experience spanning projects involving grass-roots organisations to multi-million pound programmes.

 ## Skills

-#### This Skill
+#### This Skill (Coding related - to be completed when known)

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.